FRickReich/Bracketeer/Readme.md

 // #=> Hey! this is a <a href="/test">test</a>, it is just for testing purposes!
 ```

-an array of strings is needed (best served by a database) because if the string is not found then it will put the class "missing" to the link:
+an array of strings is needed (best served by a database) because if the string is not found then it will put the class "missing" to the link, so you can easily style it differently.

 ```
 var bracketeer = require('bracketeer');